Watermelon as a Palestinian symbol

 The watermelon (بطيخ) has been used as a symbol of Palestinian perseverance and resistance in protests and works of art, representing the Palestinian cause in the context of the Israeli–Palestinian conflict.
-It started being used as such in response to Israeli suppression of the display of the Palestinian flag after the 1967 War, as the watermelon has the same colors as the flag: red, green, white, and black.
+It started being used as such in response to Israeli suppression of the display of the Palestinian flag after the 1967 war, as the watermelon has the same colors as the flag: red, green, white, and black.

 Origins

 The flag of Palestine is colored in the Pan-Arab colors of red, green, white and black.
-One art gallery displaying art of the Palestinian flag was shut down by the IDF in Ramallah in 1980.
-Mansour, one of the exhibitors, remembers a conversation with the Israeli officer who shut down the gallery: the officer banned the use of the colors of the Palestinian flag, and mentioned watermelon as an example of use of the banned colors.
-Mansour recall watermelon iconography only started being used in 2007, when Khaled Hourani created an image for a "Subjective Atlas of Palestine" project.
+In 1980, the IDF shut down Gallery 79, an art gallery in Ramallah founded by Issam Bader, displaying works by Sliman Mansour, Issam Bader, and Nabil Anani that incorporated the colors of the Palestinian flag.
+An Israeli officer told the artists that even painting a watermelon in the flag's colors would be confiscated.
+Mansour, one of the exhibitors, remembers a conversation with the Israeli officer who shut down the gallery: the officer banned the use of the colors of the Palestinian flag, and mentioned watermelons as an example of the use of the banned colors.
+Mansour recalled watermelon iconography only started being used in 2007, when Khaled Hourani created an image for a "Subjective Atlas of Palestine" project.
 Other artists who have used the watermelon include Sarah Hatahet, Sami Boukhari, Aya Mobaydeen and Beesan Arafat.
 There are reports of instances of Israeli forces banning the display of the flag, leading artists to use the watermelon in its place.

 Under Israeli law, flying the Palestinian flag is not a crime.
 By law the flag is not allowed to be displayed when it is "used in support of terrorism or disrupts public order".
 Since 2014 Israeli police have been given the authority to confiscate a flag when used in a manner that violates the law.
 As of 2022 Israeli police has been routinely confiscating flags.
 In January 2023, Minister of National Security Itamar Ben-Gvir announced he had instructed the police to ban the flag's showcasing in public spaces.
 Israel's restriction on the Palestinian flag were criticized by Amnesty International as an attempt to legitimize racism, adding that the Palestinian flag has been used for the past decades as "a symbol of unity and resistance to Israel’s unlawful occupation".